devops-works/blog.devops.works/_posts/2018-11-08-mysql-database-table-sizes.md

 ---
 layout: post
-title: "Finding out databases & tables sizes in MySQL"
+title: Finding out databases & tables sizes in MySQL
 excerpt: >-
   How to find which databases or tables takes the most space in your MySQL instance.